Are you looking for answers to these questions?

 How Dr. Bertie works:

 When working with children, I start with engaging them via different means, depending on their interests and developmental maturity.
 Through observation and communication at a level that children can respond to, I attend to and help them process their distress in verbal or nonverbal ways.
 For example, my work with a child might focus on helping them overcome social challenges, manage emotional difficulties, process loss, and/or restore a sense of competence and self-mastery.
 Growth can show in the areas of academic, social and family settings.
-Supporting parents through collateral meetings is central to the work that I do with children, and that also means parents need to seriously consider if meeting with me on a regular basis is feasible for them.
+Supporting parents through collateral meetings is central to the work that I do with children.

 Before I see your child, I will schedule an initial consultation with parents first.
 The purpose is to to collect information regarding your concerns and observation, your child’s background and developmental history, and the presenting issues.